irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  ![](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza_pics/Perk_Images/Sociopath_vanilla.png)  | ![](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza_pics/Perk_Images/Sociopath.png) |

 ### Changes Summary
 This perk deck is affected by all the important mod updates mentioned in [General info - Gilza rebalance changes](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md#gilza-rebalance-changes) above.
 Except for melee and Underdog trigger, other parts of the deck were untouched, since it's already good enough.
-2% damage resistance is not noticeable due to new DR stacking mechanics.
+2% less damage resistance is not noticeable due to new DR stacking mechanics.

 ### Additional info/tips
 Tip for both vanilla and Gilza - this is not a melee deck, despite how many buffs it gives to melee.
-This deck provides powerful armor regen/gating for mid ranges, as long as you are using one-shoting weapons, so you should focus on that.
+This deck provides powerful armor regen/gating for mid ranges, especially if you are using one-shoting weapons, so you should focus on that.

 ### Build(s) to try
 Barebone skills - ICTV armor and melee skills.
 High burst damage weapons like shotguns and snipers are preferred.